 When you reach for that next cup of green tea, did you know a bowl of protein-rich edamame can also pack a pick-me-up punch?
 Nutrition expert Joy Bauer, the author of From Junk Food To Joy Food, includes it in her list of energy-boosting foods.
 So sprinkle them on a lunch salad, add them to one of your favorite (and easy) pasta recipes or save them for an afternoon energy snack.
 For something sweet, watermelon is in season from May to September and is a great source of B6 and citrulline, an amino acid that aids in cell division and benefits heart and immune system function.

 Okay, you knew this was coming.
 As hard as it can be to muster up the will to work out, the endorphin boost from exercising makes the muster well worth it.
-If you need an inspiring reset, try something new like a Hip Hop dance class, use that community pool pass to swim solo laps, borrow a jogging stroller and hit the neighborhood, or make the most of the next trip to the playground with these total body workout tips.
+If you need an inspiring reset, try something new like a Hip Hop dance class.
+There are loads of indoor exercise programs you can do with little to no equipment.

-We run ourselves ragged doing it all—parenting, working, volunteering at school, keeping the meals coming.
-While we can’t outsource the big or fulfilling responsibilities, how about daring to say “no” to the bake sale next time around?
+We run ourselves ragged doing it all—parenting, working, volunteering, keeping the meals coming.
+While we can’t outsource the big or fulfilling responsibilities, how about daring to say “no” to the over-the-top birthday party next time around?
 Give yourself permission to pass along that extra something that’s overwhelming the week.
-Instead, enjoy an hour with the family (or all to yourself!) and feel recharged instead of rundown.
+Better yet, farm out your chores to your family and teach the kids some life skills!

 photo: StockSnap via Pixabay

 We know how awesome you are, mama.
 And that no matter how sluggish you may feel, you’re doing your best to show up and be great for your kids, your job and your partner.
-You’ll catch a break soon, even if it’s just to plan that overdue vacation.
-Before too long the kids will be grown and you’ll have all the time to read that novel, sleep in on a weekend again, and stay late at the office.
+You’ll catch a break soon, even if it’s just to read that book you’ve had on your nightstand for ages.
+Before too long the kids will be grown and you’ll have all the time to sleep in on a weekend again.
 And you may just find yourself missing these hectic, joyful days when you’re sleep-deprived and the kids are still young.